2014 D.C. United season: Pre-season

 After an abysmal 2013 campaign that saw the team break several negative MLS records, the team swapped out over half of its roster.
 Several starters from 2013 were released or simply let go, including starters like Lionard Pajoy, Dwayne De Rosario, and James Riley among others.
 In their place, the team gathered several players from other teams, including Davy Arnaud from Montreal, Bobby Boswell from Houston, and Eddie Johnson from Seattle.

 Ben Olsen and Dave Kasper were allowed to stay on as Head Coach and General Manager (respectively) of the team.

 By the time the first match of the MLS season came around, only 4 of the starting 11 had stayed with the team from last year.
-Unfortunately, prospective starting midfielder Chris Pontius suffered a serious hamstring injury and was pronounced out for most of the season.
+Prospective starting midfielder Chris Pontius suffered a serious hamstring injury and was pronounced out for most of the season.
 His spot was given to fellow midfielder Perry Kitchen.

 March

 The season started on a bad note, with a relatively new Columbus Crew beating a disorganized D.C.
-United side at home 3-0, and then a 1-0 loss to a surprisingly hot Toronto FC side.
+United side at home 3–0, and then a 1–0 loss to a surprisingly hot Toronto FC side.
 However, the team began showing signs of life in a home game against the Chicago Fire.
-Though the game ended in a 2-2 draw, the newly signed Fabian Espindola and the promoted Kitchen helped to give D.C.
-United a 2-1 lead in the second half, something the team had not had in MLS season play in a while.
+Though the game ended in a 2–2 draw, the newly signed Fabian Espindola and the promoted Kitchen helped to give D.C.
+United a 2–1 lead in the second half, something the team had not had in MLS season play in a while.

 April

 D.C.
-United went on a roll, adding a 3-0-1 tally throughout the month.
+United went on a roll, adding a 3–0–1 tally throughout the month.
 Former Chicago Fire midfielder Chris Rolfe, signed to shore up the midfield in the absence of Pontius, made an immediate impact in his first game with the team.
-In a game against the New England Revolution, he scored a brace in the closing seconds of stoppage time, contributing to the team's 2-0 victory.
+In a game against the New England Revolution, he scored a brace in the closing seconds of stoppage time, contributing to the team's 2–0 victory.
 DC then tacked on another victory against the New York Red Bulls, as the team's defense–--combined with some lucky breaks---managed to hold on to a one-goal lead for most of the match.

 DC almost won a third straight match at Columbus in a rematch against the Crew, but for a mistake by Espindola which led to a goal by Crew forward Hector Jiménez that allowed them to tie the match near the end of the second half.
 DC ended up settling for a draw.
-Back at home, DC would get a crushing victory after an early red card on an FC Dallas player allowed the team, led by Espindola, to rack up a 4-1 victory.
+Back at home, DC would get a crushing victory after an early red card on an FC Dallas player allowed the team, led by Espindola, to rack up a 4–1 victory.